TheMaverickProgrammer/C-Python-like-Iterators/README.md

 # C-Python-like-Iterators
-Using modern C++ and templates, provides a function `enumerate` that easily returns key-value pairs for any standard container type as seen in the Python programming language.
+Header only and using modern C++ 17 and templates, provides a function `enumerate` that easily returns key-value pairs for any standard container type as seen in the Python programming language.

 # Minimal Working Example
 ```